reshamas/fastai_deeplearn_part1/tools/paperspace2.md

 ---
 ## Part III:  Configuring the Machine
 ### Step 1:  `ssh` from local machine
-- you can `ssh` into paperspace machine from your local computer and run the bash file that way too.
+- `ssh` into paperspace machine from your local computer and run the bash file that way.
 >my example
 `ssh paperspace@184.105.6.151`